tencentyun/qcloud-documents/product/计算与网络/容器服务/数据卷/数据卷挂载说明_en.md

 In Docker, a volume is just a directory in the disk or another container.
 Its lifecycle cannot be managed.
 Volumes supported by local disks became available just recently.
 Now, Docker provides volume drivers, but their current features are limited.
 Our containers use the Kubernetes volume concept.
 Kubernetes volumes supports specific lifecycle management features and various volume types, and a pod is able to use any number of volumes at a time.

-For more information about Kubernetes volumes, please see [Details](https://kubernetes.io/docs/concepts/storage/volumes/).
+For more information about Kubernetes volumes, please see [here](https://kubernetes.io/docs/concepts/storage/volumes/).
 ### How to Use Container Service Volumes
-Tencent Cloud's CCS is built based on the Kubernetes orchestration system, and currently supports the following volume types:
+Tencent Cloud's CCS is built based on the Kubernetes orchestration system, and supports the following volume types:

 - emptyDir: Used for temporary storage.
 Lifecycle is the same as pods. emptydir mode is used if you left the source volume path empty when creating service in Tencent Cloud's CCS.
 - hostPath: Specifies that files or directories in the host file system are mounted to a certain path in the container. hostPath mode is used if you enter a source path when creating service in Tencent Cloud's CCS.
 - Cloud Disk: Other third-party storage plug-ins similar to Kubernetes (Tencent Cloud is actively participating in open source development and will soon submit relevant plug-ins to the community).
 Here, it means to mount a Tencent Cloud CBS disk to a certain path in the container.
 Use this mode by choosing the corresponding CBS disk when creating the volume.
+- nfs: Specify an nfs directory

 Steps: